mtelvers/nccc/index.md

 # The Day and Programme

-As some bands may be travelling from far afield, the local organisers will make sure there is a day of ringing available, in or around Bristol.
+As some bands are travelling from far afield, the organisers will make sure there other ringing in Bristol available during the day.

-The final programme will depend on how many teams enter but the general principle will be:
+The final programme will depend on how many teams are confirmed but the general principle will be:

-* Assemble at the Lord Mayor’s Chapel around noon
+* Assemble at the Costa next to the Lord Mayor’s Chapel from 11:30
+* 12 noon draw
 * Competition ringing in the afternoon
 * Ringing at other Bristol towers in parallel
-* Late afternoon tea and results (conclude by 6pm)
+* Late afternoon results (conclude by 6pm)
 * Open ringing to be confirmed

 > _I am pleased that the National Call Change Competition is coming back for a second year, building on the success of the Moseley event.
 The Council represents exponents of all styles of change ringing and the emphasis on striking achieved in Devon Call Change competitions is something all bands could aspire to._